d-bharadwaj/d-bharadwaj.github.io/content/posts/ftqc.md

 That’s basically it.
 Hopefully, you have a big-picture idea of the differences between error correction and fault tolerance.

 Note: In fact, all three stages—initialization, gates, and measurement—can be and should be performed fault-tolerantly.
 This ensures the entire computation is protected end-to-end before we even discuss the resource overhead.
 In this post, we only show fault tolerance applied to error correction.
+While this post focuses on the fundamental idea behind Fault Tolerance, at the circuit-level, the same concept is applied in different parts of the system that I recommend you read more into.

 ---